tengteng95/Pose-Transfer/README.md

 # Pose-Transfer
 Code for the paper **Progressive Pose Attention for Person Image Generation** in CVPR19.
 The paper is available [here](http://arxiv.org/abs/1904.03349).
+The video demo is coming soon.

 <img src='imgs/results.png' width=800>